Problems of grep in Emacs

 Grep Not Flexible for Specifying Files in Directories

 Sometimes you need to work on a list of files, sometimes by a pattern, sometimes you want to exclude some files by list or by pattern, sometimes only the first 2 levels, or a combination of the above in a specific order.
-Some unix tools provide these options, sometimes by combination of tools (For example, find/xargs), but their order and syntax is complex and tool specific.
+Some unix tools provide these options, sometimes by combination of tools (e.g. find/xargs), but their order and syntax is complex and tool specific.
 With a script in Perl, Python, elisp, it's much easier to control.

 Too Many Incompatible Versions of Grep